commonsharp/SurvivalProject-Server/README.md

 - [x] There are more fields in LeaveRoomHandler.
 Need to change...

 # List of bugs
+* When you finish a mission, the mission level on the left of the screen doesn't change.
 * Quest death experience/code gain is getting executed multiple times (because getResponse() is getting called multiple times).
 * Changing room type message crashes the game.
 * When someone's in a game and it crashes, the leave function is not getting called.